 Requirements for Exiting Geographic Markets and/or Canceling or Nonrenewing Policies.
 Many states have laws and regulations which may impact the timing and/or the ability of an insurer to either discontinue or substantially reduce its writings in that state.
 These laws and regulations typically require prior notice, and in some instances insurance department approval, prior to discontinuing a line of business or withdrawing from that state.
 In addition, all states impose limitations on cancellations or non-renewals of certain policies, including in particular, limitations on the reasons for cancellations and on the timing of non-renewals.
+States also have from time to time passed legislation, and regulators have taken action, that have the effect of restricting insurers from reducing exposures or withdrawing from catastrophe-prone areas.
+For example, a state recently passed legislation that restricts a carrier's ability to cancel or non-renew policies within or adjacent to declared state emergency zip codes.

 Assessments for Guaranty Funds and Second-Injury Funds and Other Mandatory Assigned Risk and Reinsurance Arrangements.
-Virtually all states require insurers licensed to do business in their state, including TRV's domestic insurance subsidiaries, to bear a portion of the loss suffered by some claimants because of the insolvency of other insurers.
+Virtually all states require insurers licensed to do business in their state, including TRV's domestic insurance subsidiaries, to bear a portion of the loss suffered by claimants of insurers that have become insolvent.
 Many states also have laws that establish second-injury funds to provide compensation to injured employees for aggravation of a prior condition or injury.